droidian/porting-guide/README.md

 If your device is launched with Android 9 or above it is possible to port Droidian to it.
 If it already has a halium-compliant kernel of halium-9.0 and above chances are that Droidian will work without much modification.

+The "System image creation" guide should only be used for legacy devices (devices released without a vendor partition) which have an Android 9 port (device tree, vendor tree and kernel source).
+Legacy devices without an Android 9 port cannot be ported to Droidian.
+So it's either Android 9 or bust!
+Any device released with Android 8.1 or later can use the generic system image provided in Droidian and skip this section.

 Contents
 --------